-- A significant proportion of the total Ni concentration modelled in this study has been derived by scaling contributions from uncertain point, fugitive and diffuse emissions from the industrial sites noted above.
-There is scope for further improving understanding of the emissions, activity levels and timing of operations identified in KCL study9 and the EA/SCC/RMBC 2018 project6 which would focus attention on the main Ni emitters and provide information for modelling studies. - The high temporal resolution monitoring conducted by NPL and KCL has been valuable in that it enables directional analysis and informs source apportionment.
+- A proportion of the total Ni concentration modelled in this study has been derived by scaling contributions from uncertain diffuse emissions from the stockyards of the Outokumpu facility.
+There is scope for further improving understanding of the emissions, activity levels and timing of operations identified in KCL study10 and the EA/SCC/RMBC 2018 project6 which would focus attention on the main Ni emitters and provide information for modelling studies.
+Discussions with the regulator have also revealed further potential sources within the site boundary, such as emissions as the result of transfer and storage of filter cakes to a landfill site close to the plant, or the storage of the extracted fume dust in the stockyards, that could potentially be accounted for in the future investigations. - The high temporal resolution monitoring conducted by NPL and KCL has been valuable in that it enables directional analysis and informs source apportionment.
 Should work be needed to interpret future exceedances or to analyse the impact of measures such monitoring campaigns would be recommended. - The national modelling for compliance assessment does not capture the observed exceedance because not all of the sources identified in this study are fully captured by the NAEI.
 Data gathered in this study and resulting from measures to quantify and reduce emissions from industry in Sheffield, could be used to inform future modelling and compliance assessments.